Choosing a superannuation fund... how to compare and make sure it's right for you!

 What about self-managed superannuation funds?

-Generally dental professionals, with larger superannuation balances prefer to take more control over what their retirement savings are invested in, a self-managed superannuation fund (SMSF) helps to achieve this.
+Generally medical professionals, with larger superannuation balances prefer to take more control over what their retirement savings are invested in, a self-managed superannuation fund (SMSF) helps to achieve this.

 SMSFs represent a significant portion of retirement savings in Australia.
 One of the key drivers for the establishment of this style of fund is individuals wanting more control and flexibility over the investments providing for their financial future.